uptonking/d3v3/d3react/CONTRIBUTING.md

 # Contributing to d3react

-We'd love for you to contribute to our source code and to make Recharts even better than it is today!
+We'd love for you to contribute to our source code and to make d3react even better than it is today!
 Here are the guidelines we'd like you to follow:

 + [Issues and Bugs](#issues)
 + [Pull Requests](#pr)